ajaxboy/CS-Fundamentals/README.md

 The files in this directory are * well known * algorithms; that I will be coding over time when studying Computer Science Fundamentals.

 ##### Type of Code:
 Algorithms, Problems, Challenges, Contests.
-Practice Algo/DS in various formats.
+Practice Algo/DS in various formats and stories.

 ##### Languages:
 each algorithm will be either in one or more of these languages:  PHP, Python, Golang or NodeJS/JavaScript